blbadger/blbadger.github.io/smaller-lms-2.md

 What is perhaps more remarkable here is that the masked mixers also substantially outperform a transformer model that approximates the current state of the art in the retrieval field.
 To gain an appreciation for why this is, it is helpful to note the scale of the computational resources with which each model is trained.
 It is unknown exactly how many GPUs and for how long the Mistral 7b model was pretrained for causal language modeling, or even whether this model was indeed trained from scratch without weight transfer, but interpolating this model's performance with others for which data is available (particularly Llama 2 (8b) which required [184320 A100 GPU-hours](https://arxiv.org/pdf/2307.09288) and Llama 3.1 (8b) which required [1.46M H100 hours](https://huggingface.co/meta-llama/Llama-3.1-8B) suggests that the 7b Mistral model would require at least 500k A100 GPU-hours as a rough ballpark figure.
 Assuming an equivalence of 1.5* V100 = A100 (which is fairly close for 16/32 bit mixed precision training) we get 750k V100 GPU-hours, which is approximately 10000x the amount of compute that the transformer and masked mixer was pretrained with (80 GPU-hours).
 The e5 Mistral Instruct model was then retrieval-trained with 32 V100s (presumably 32GB each due to the memory requirements of the specified batch) over days, which is between 100x and 1000x the compute we used here for the retrieval training process.

-It could be argued that this comparison between the e5 Mistral instruct and the mixer models trained here is unfair, as the mixers and transformer were pretrained
+It could be argued that this comparison between the e5 Mistral instruct and the mixer models trained here is unfair, but close examination reveals that this claim could be made on either side.
+On the one hand, mixers and the llama style  transformer were pretrained on the Finemath dataset whereas the e5 Mistral instruct model was probably not trained on this mix of word problems (although it was almost certainly trained on a fair amount of mathematical data).
+CLM pretraining on I.I.D. data to the retrieval targets (or even the retrieval targets themselves) does indeed increase retrieval accuracy, as can be seen for a $d_m=512, n_l=16$ masked mixer's Finemath retrieval scores when two different pretraining datasets are applied:

 | Pretraining Dataset   | Accuracy (%) |
 | --------     | ------- |
 | `Fineweb-10BT`    | 69.0 |
 | `Finemath 4+` | **81.8**   |

+The counterargument for this is that the `Fineweb-10BT` is likely much smaller (by a factor of around 1000x) than the dataset used to train Mistral 7b, and would contain far less mathematical text as a whole.

 ### Representation Accuracy